Updated: Jul 17

 As a responsible manager, the decisions you make will upset someone, somewhere.
 It is a requirement of the role, and not a fact about you.

-Tomorrow we will look at a practical application of this theory, on we all probably have nightmares over!
+In the next post we will look at a practical application of this theory, on we all probably have nightmares over!